Learn Depreciation for FREE!

 In accounting, why is depreciation needed?

-The value of the balance sheet must be a true reflection of the asset's worth.
-In accounting, if depreciation was not used, the assets would always show at cost price, no matter how old the assets were.
+The value of the balance sheet must accurately reflect the asset's worth.
+In accounting, if depreciation was not used, the assets would always show at cost price, no matter how old they were.
 This would not be accurate.
 Depreciation is used to bring down the value of the assets in the accounts in line with their actual value.

 Which assets are depreciated?